At home with Airtasker: The start-up's CTO Paul Keen on building for hypergrowth

 A police check badge is already available, and others will be available shortly.

-Answering only the big questions, like reputation, is critical, Keen says.
+Answering only the biggest questions, like reputation, is critical, Keen says.
 The team must focus on issues that make a significant difference over the long term.

-“It's not all about dealing with feature feature feature.
+“It's not all about dealing with feature, feature, feature.
 We'd much rather focus on that customer journey that everyone uses rather than trying to build a new feature that only 10 per cent of users potentially might use," he says.

 “That makes sense to me because I'm sure on your phone you have many apps – it's very rare you're asking for new features.
 Most of the time you’re saying I just want this thing to work and be stable.
 And so that should be your primary focus and then building features and functionality should be the goal after that.”